Se Quiere, Se Mata

-"Se Quiere, Se Mata" (English: What Is Wanted, Is Killed) is the sixth single released from Shakira's third studio album, Pies Descalzos (1995).
-Written and composed by herself, "Se Quiere, Se Mata" was a Top Ten Hit in Mexico and on the Billboard Hot Latin Tracks in the United States.
+"Se Quiere, Se Mata" (English: "It Is Loved, It Is Killed") is the sixth single released from Shakira's third studio album, Pies Descalzos (1995).
+Written and composed by herself, "Se Quiere, Se Mata" was a top ten hit in Mexico and on the Billboard Hot Latin Tracks in the United States.
 The song laments the story of a young couple, Braulio and Dana, and their choice to have an abortion.
 Introduced as an innocent young couple well liked by their families, the two succumb to their sexual desires, and Dana becomes pregnant.
 However, rather than admit this to their families and neighbors, they choose to get an abortion.
 The abortion ultimately goes badly, resulting in Dana's death.